Nike-Inc/Willow/README.md

 [sudo] gem install cocoapods --pre
 ```

-Now to add the `Timber` pod to your project, create your [Podfile](http://guides.cocoapods.org/using/the-podfile.html) and add the following.
+Now to add the `Willow` pod to your project, create your [Podfile](http://guides.cocoapods.org/using/the-podfile.html) and add the following.

 ```
-pod 'Timber', '1.0.0'
+pod 'Willow', '1.0.0'
 ```

 > NOTE: You have to have the pre-release version of CocoaPods install and an iOS deployment target of 8.0+.